MuscleOptimizer/MuscleOptimizer/doc/help/installation.rst

 your system. *Make sure* that you download an archive that is compatible with your OpenSim installation (i.e., 32 or 64 bit).
-If you want to use the standalone application on Linux, you need to compile from sources yourself; you can get the released source code from https://simtk.org/home/opt_muscle_par or the latest version from the GitHub page(TODO).
+If you want to use the standalone application on Linux, you need to compile from sources yourself; you can get the released source code from https://simtk.org/home/opt_muscle_par or the latest version from the GitHub page https://github.com/MuscleOptimizer/MuscleOptimizer .

 .. note::
   If you are only interested in the MatLab package, please refer directly to the :ref:`MOmatlab` section.